Quick Answer

 Blades and Discs: What Comes in the Box

 The minimum useful configuration: an S-blade for chopping and pureeing, a slicing disc, and a shredding disc.
-The Hamilton Beach 10-Cup includes all five — the baseline requirement for any productive food processor.
+The Hamilton Beach 10-Cup includes all four — the baseline requirement for any productive food processor.
 The Breville Paradice 9-Cup adds a dicer that produces restaurant-uniform vegetable cubes — the most useful single attachment for stews, salads, and stir-fries.
 The Breville Sous Chef 16-Cup includes six discs: thick/thin slicing, medium/fine shredding, and a julienne disc, covering virtually every prep task.
 More discs add versatility but also more pieces to store and wash.

 Cleaning and Long-Term Care